EmergeTools/ETSymbolication/Readme.md

 # ETSymbolication

-ETSymbolication is a tool from [Emerge Tools](https://www.emergetools.com/) that enables symbolicating iOS crash reports with symbols from Apple's private frameworks such as SwiftUI.
+ETSymbolication from [Emerge Tools](https://www.emergetools.com/) enables symbolicating iOS crash reports with symbols from Apple's private frameworks like SwiftUI.

 ⭐️ You can use the [free symbolicator](https://www.emergetools.com/symbolicate) to symbolicate crash reports with symbols in this repo